maggiemachuca/network-file-shares-perms/README.md

 <h2>Deployment and Configuration Steps</h2>

-## Step 1: Creating a new Organizational Unit
+## Step 1: Create AD Security Group
 - We are going to make a new OU for the Accounting department called **ACCOUNTANTS**
 - Log into your domain controller machine as a Domain Admin
 - Open up the **Active Directory Users and Computers** window